-- Web server only.
-On a computer that you want to use as the Web server computer but on which you do not intend to run application instances (including the deployment tools), you need to install only the HTTP adaptor files. - Application host only.
+- HTTP server only.
+On a computer that you want to use as the HTTP server computer but on which you do not intend to run application instances (including the deployment tools), you need to install only the HTTP adaptor files. - Application host only.
 On computers that you intend to use only as application hosts, you need to install only the deployment tools.
-(If you do not plan to run Monitor on that machine, you can delete its files.) - Web server and application host.
-When one computer can satisfy all your deployment needs or when you want a Web server machine to also run application instances, you need to install the adaptor files and the deployment tools.
+(If you do not plan to run Monitor on that computer, you can delete its files.) - HTTP server and application host.
+When one computer can satisfy all your deployment needs or when you want an HTTP server computer to also run application instances, you need to install the adaptor files and the deployment tools.

-Note: On Windows 2000 machines it's not possible to perform tailored WebObjects Deployment installations.
+Note: On Windows 2000 systems it's not possible to perform tailored WebObjects Deployment installations.